astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-7.md

 ![](https://i.imgur.com/pigTdbK.gif)

+Once we're out, the collapse is threatening some buildings nearby, with (presumably) people in them!
+Danger!
 Nick touches LH's mask to draw on the heroic energy he's accumulated in it, Burns -> 11 Spend 2 burn for Moat to keep the buildings from collapsing on the houses Marlone creates a light barrier to catch the collapse as well.

 SWAT arrives.
-They're in awe.
+They're in awe of the catch.

 Zephyr is the usual Cop Whisperer, we'll defer to Marlone now.